filiph/HYG-Database/jekyll/index.markdown

 Even if you have a 3D atlas of stars which allows you to travel freely through virtual space, like [Digital Universe][] or [Redshift][], that experience is no less confusing.
 Humans are not good at navigating through _true_ three-dimensional space.[^4] Even simple things like trying to find clusters of stars are extremely difficult.

 [^4]: By 'true three-dimensional space' I mean space that is similar in all directions.
 Of course humans live in 3D, but in practice, we mostly inhabit a plane (Earth's surface).
 Of the 3 dimensions, one is much less navigable than the other two (we can't easily fly, our buidlings are made of flat floors, etc.).
-See [2D is Better Than 3D][] by Jakob Nielsen.
+See also [2D is Better Than 3D][] by Jakob Nielsen.

 [2D is Better Than 3D]: http://www.nngroup.com/articles/2d-is-better-than-3d/